timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 </procedure>

 ## Backfill manually
-If you prefer not to use the `decompress_backfill` function, you can perform the steps manually.
-In this procedure, turn off the compression policy and identify your compressed chunks before inserting the backfilled data.
+If you prefer not to use the `decompress_backfill` stored procedure, you can perform the steps manually.
+To do so, turn off the compression policy and identify your compressed chunks before inserting the backfilled data.

 <procedure>